RRWagner/Making-Good-in-Business-Babson-Edison/README.md

 "To Thomas A. Editon - a man who has made good.
  With best wishes from Roger.
 W. Babson (Oct.
 25, 1921"

- Annotate further on the page to say,
- "Inscribed by Thomas Edison with 14 pages annotated in Edison's hand."
+ Annotated by an unknown person further on the page to say, "Inscribed by Thomas Edison with 14 pages annotated in Edison's hand."